RalphAKing/ptp-chat/readme.md

+THIS IS CURRENTLY ONLY LOCAL
+- Any suggestions to fix this would be appriciated

 # P2P Chat with Encryption

 This is a Python-based peer-to-peer (P2P) chat application that allows secure communication between users over TCP, utilizing RSA encryption for message security.
 The application has a graphical user interface (GUI) built using Tkinter, which provides a simple and intuitive way to send encrypted messages to contacts.